BlinkDL/RWKV-LM/README.md

 Hence it can be 100x faster than GPT, and 100x more VRAM friendly.

+See the release for a 27M params model on enwik8 with 1.65 dev perplexity (0.72 BPC).

 ## How it works

 The a b c d factors work together to build a time-decay curve: X, 1, W, W^2, W^3, ...